SteelCompendium/data-md-dse/Bestiary/Monsters/Hobgoblins/Statblocks/Hobgoblin Death Captain.md

 reason: 1
 intuition: 0
 presence: 2
-traits:
-  - name: Battle Ready
-    effects:
-      - effect: Any hidden creature who makes a strike against the death captain or any ally within 2 squares of the death captain takes a bane on the strike.
-  - name: Infernal Ichor
-    effects:
-      - effect: When the death captain is reduced to 0 Stamina, they spray burning blood.
-Each creature adjacent to the death captain takes 3 fire damage.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Blightblade
+    name: Blightblade
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Magic
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object
     effects:
       - roll: Power Roll + 3
-        t1: 8 damage
+        tier1: 8 damage
-        t2: 8 damage, 4 corruption damage
+        tier2: 8 damage, 4 corruption damage
-        t3: 8 damage, 7 corruption damage
+        tier3: 8 damage, 7 corruption damage
+      - name: Effect
-      - effect: The next strike made against the target has a double edge.
+        effect: The next strike made against the target has a double edge.
-        name: Effect
+      - cost: 3 Malice
-      - effect: One ally adjacent to the target can use their signature ability.
+        effect: One ally adjacent to the target can use their signature ability.
-        cost: 3 Malice
+  - type: feature
+    feature_type: ability
-  - name: On My Mark!
+    name: On My Mark!
     icon: 🏹
     keywords:
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 5
     target: One ally
     effects:
+      - name: Effect
-      - effect: The target moves up to their speed and can make a free strike.
+        effect: The target moves up to their speed and can make a free strike.
+  - type: feature
+    feature_type: trait
+    name: Battle Ready
+    icon: ⭐️
+    effects:
+      - effect: Any hidden creature who makes a strike against the death captain or any ally within 2 squares of the death captain takes a bane on the strike.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Infernal Ichor
+    icon: ⭐️
+    effects:
+      - effect: When the death captain is reduced to 0 Stamina, they spray burning blood.
+Each creature adjacent to the death captain takes 3 fire damage.
 ~~~